edjw/edjw-old-blog/pages/about.md

 navicon: person_icon.svg
 tags:
   - nav
-description: My 'About me' page
+socialDescription: My 'About me' page
 ---

 I'm Ed Johnson-Williams.
 This is my personal blog.
 I'm also [on Twitter at @_edjw](https://twitter.com/_edjw).